1.3 Object Assignment

 #> [1] 5

 Note that R object names are case-sensitive.
-For example, you have defined x_num, but if you type X_num, the console will return an error message as follow.
+For example, you defined x_num, but if you type X_num, the console returns an error because R treats those names as different objects.

 X_num